So begins the story of

 imagined sales to a new, yet to be proven customer group. |

-was giving dozens of racing skippers of modest means not only their own rule under
+was giving racing skippers of modest means not only their own rule under

 which their smaller boats could race, but the opportunity to tinker, revise,